FAQ A-100

 Which modules access CV and Gate of the A-100 bus ?

-These modules transmit CV and/or Gate signals to the A-100 bus:
+These modules are able to transmit CV and/or Gate signals to the A-100 bus:

-These modules receive CV and/or Gate signals from the A-100 bus:
+These modules are able to receive CV and/or Gate signals from the A-100 bus:

 Usually a jumper is available that is used to connect the CV or Gate input of the module to the corresponding line of the A-100 bus board.
 For details please refer to the user's manual of the module in question.
 In some cases the bus signal is added to the other inputs of the module (e.g. A-111-1), in other cases normalling is used (i.e. the switching contact of a socket at the front panel is connected to the bus signal).
 Other modules may be connected to the CV and Gate signals of the bus too as described on the A-100 DIY page -> Subsequent bus normalling of modules.

 If more than 2-3 VCOs are supplied by the same CV buffering of the CV is recommended.
-For this the modules A-185-1 Bus Access or A-185-2 Precision Adder can be used.
-The interfaces A-190-2 and A-190-3 feature buffered CV outputs.
+For this the modules A-185-1 Bus Access, A-185-2 Precision Adder or A-180-3 Buffered Multiple can be used.
+The interfaces A-190-2, A-190-3 and A-190-4 feature buffered CV outputs.
 For these interfaces no additional CV buffers are required.
 Buffering of Gate signals is usually not necessary.

-The A-100 can be used to process any audio signal (electric guitar, microphone, midi sound module, computer sound card, CD player, tape-recorder ...).
+The A-100 can be used to process any audio signal (electric guitar, microphone, midi sound module, computer sound card, CD player, tape-recorder , mp3 player ...).
 But one has to pay attention to some special features of the A-100:

 How to built a Theremin with modules from the A-100 modular system